-If the complaint is about the headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.
+If the complaint is about the headteacher, or a member of the Governing Board (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.

-Complaints about the headteacher or member of the governing body must be made to the Clerk C/O school Governor Service, via the school office.
+Complaints about the headteacher or member of the Governing Board must be made to the Clerk c/o School Governor Service, via the school office.

 If the complaint is:

 - jointly about the Chair and Vice Chair or

-- the entire governing body or
+- the entire Governing Board or

-- the majority of the governing body
+- the majority of the governing board

-Stage 1 will be considered by an independent investigator appointed by the governing body.
-At the conclusion of their investigation, the independent investigator will provide a formal written response within the agreed timescale.
+The LA will commission an independent reviewer, on behalf of the Governing Board, to conduct the Stage 1 investigation.
+The cost of this commissioning work will be the responsibility of the school.
+At the conclusion of their investigation, the independent reviewer will provide a formal written response within the agreed timescale.